oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/GettingStarted/fpga_compile/README.md

 The typical FPGA development workflow is to iterate in each of these stages, refining the code using the feedback provided by that stage.
 Intel® recommends relying on emulation and the optimization report whenever possible.

-- Compiling for FPGA emulation or generating the FPGA optimization report requires only the Intel® oneAPI SYCL Compiler (part of the Intel® oneAPI Base Toolkit).
+- Compiling for FPGA emulation or generating the FPGA optimization report requires only the Intel® oneAPI DPC++/C++ Compiler (part of the Intel® oneAPI Base Toolkit).
 - An FPGA hardware compile requires the Intel® FPGA Add-On for oneAPI Base Toolkit.

 #### FPGA Emulator